lee-messi/Disaster-Tweets-Summer-2023/README.md

 ## DistilBERT (via Hugging Face)
 * **DistilBERT V1**: We fine-tune DistilBERT from Hugging Face and perform the set of pre-processing steps identified in the BERTweet notebooks prior to training the model.
 The model achieved ~84% validation accuracy.
 This was a significant improvement from the previous models, but the model did not perform better on the test data set.
     * Score: 0.82255; Rank: Unranked; Submission on: Aug 15th, 2023

+## DeBERTa (via Hugging Face)
+* **DeBERTa V1**: We fine-tune DeBERTa from Hugging Face and perform the set of pre-processing steps identified in the BERTweet notebooks prior to training the model.
+The model achieved ~82% validation accuracy.
+This was not a significant improvement from the previous models, and the model did not perform better on the test data set.
+    * Score: 0.81642; Rank: Unranked; Submission on: Aug 16th, 2023